brianglass/anastasis/files/allsaints.md

 ****

-After Psalm 118, the Evlogitaria and the YpakoÃ¯.
+After Psalm 118, the Evlogitaria and the Ypakoï.
 Tone 8.

 The myrrh-bearing women standing at the grave of the Giver of life were seeking the immortal Master among the dead; and when they received the good tidings of joy from the Angel they revealed to the Apostles that Christ had risen, granting the world his great mercy.